linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/20 Real Options.md

 Table 1 summarizes the price triggers for several different cases.
 The qualitative results are intuitive.
 As with any American option, we require that the oil well have positive NPV before we invest—we are reluctant to kill the put option implicit in the option to take the project.
 If shutting down in the future is possible, there is an additional put option available besides that from deferring investment, and we are willing to invest at a lower price.
 The addition of an option to restart once we have shut down makes us more willing to shut down, and, hence, more willing to invest.
 Adding costs to restarting and shutting down makes us more reluctant to restart, to shut down, and, hence, to invest initially.
 More options generally mean more value and investment at a lower price; greater costs mean lower value and investment at a higher price.

 The results in Table 1 illustrate a phenomenon called hysteresis, which Dixit (1989, p.
 622) defines as "the failure of an effect to reverse itself as the underlying cause is reversed."
-Suppose that all oil producers have a marginal extraction cost of  $8.
-The current oil price is$ 7, following a period in which it was 30, and there is a shutdown cost.
+Suppose that all oil producers have a marginal extraction cost of  \$8.
+The current oil price is\$ 7, following a period in which it was 30, and there is a shutdown cost.
 Oil production is currently unprofitable, and we would not invest in new capacity at this price, but production from existing wells is not unprofitable enough to shut down production.
 We are in a situation where the cause (the oil price) reversed itself, but the effect (the creation of an oil well) did not.
 Oil producers lose money on an operating basis, but are not losing enough to shut down production.

 Real-life investment decisions exhibit hysteresis.
 To illustrate hysteresis in a different context, Dixit (1989) considers investment decisions of a manufacturer with operations in a foreign country.
 Exchange rate fluctuations will change the profitability of the foreign investment.
 However, since investing and disinvesting are costly, it will be optimal to wait until the investment is sufficiently profitable before investing, and sufficiently unprofitable before disinvesting.
 What appear to be sluggish investment decisions may simply result from costs of undoing what has been done.